 Say No to Plastic

-Storing fresh fruit and vegetables is not only bad for the environment, its also a sure-fire way to speed up the decay of your food.
+Storing fresh fruit and vegetables in plastic is not only bad for the environment, its also a sure-fire way to speed up the decay of your food.
 Your food such as fresh fruit and veg needs to breathe, and airtight plastic bags don’t allow for this whatsoever.
 This is one of the reasons why we started The Swag!
 Our organic, breathable and natural food storage bags will help keep your produce fresh for up to 3 times longer.
 Check out our shop page for more information!